etcwilde/Cloth/README.md

 Evan Wilde 2016

 This is a simple 12-spring spring-mass cloth simulation.
-It includes a cloth, a user-camera, and a spline camera.
+It includes a cloth, a user-camera, a quaternion camera, and a spline camera.
 The user-camera is a full arcball implementation, allowing rotations on any axis.

 ## Usage Instructions

 ### General:

-- c: Toggles between the user and spline camera
+- c: Rotate through camera modes
 - f: Toggles the fan
 - SPACE: Toggles the simulation